stino-x/Behance--project/README.md

 # 📖 [HELLO-NEW] <a name="about-project"></a>

->  this is the first project of the microverse curriculum
+>  this is a design replication task

 ## 🛠 Built With <a name="built-with"></a>
 >  Html/css/Javascript